Drowsy Driving Accidents in Scranton

-A Scranton drowsy driving lawyer can be your best advocate if you’ve been hurt by another tired road user.
-A Munley Law attorney can step in to protect your rights and pursue compensation to cover any damages you have suffered.
+A Munley Law Scranton drowsy driving lawyer can be your best advocate if you’ve been hurt by another tired road user.
+Our personal injury attorneys in Scranton can step in to protect your rights and pursue compensation to cover any damages you have suffered.

 Fatigue behind the wheel is often not taken seriously, but it can lead to horrific crashes.
 A driver’s reactions are slower, their judgement is clouded, and they can even fall asleep at the wheel, which is a recipe for disaster.